cometbft/cometbft/spec/abci/abci++_methods.md

     * `FinalizeBlockResponse.next_block_delay` - how long CometBFT waits after
       committing a block, before starting on the new height (this gives the proposer a chance to receive some more precommits, even though it already has +2/3).
-Set to 0 if you want validators to make progress as soon as they have all the precommits.
-Previously `timeout_commit` in CometBFT config.
-Set to 1s to preserve the old behavior.
+Set to 0 if you want a proposer to make progress as soon as it has all the precommits.
+Previously `timeout_commit` in CometBFT config. **Set to constant 1s to preserve the old (v0.34 - v1.0) behavior**.
+    * `FinalizeBlockResponse.next_block_delay` is a non-deterministic field.
+      This means that each node MAY provide a different value, which is supposed to depend on how longs things are taking at the local node.
+It's reasonable to use real --wallclock-- time and mandate for the nodes to have synchronized clocks (NTP, or other; PBTS also requires this) for the variable delay to work properly.

 #### When does CometBFT call `FinalizeBlock`?